umass-compsci-220/public-materials/homework/04-oracles/README.md

   - The trace need not be a complete algorithm run, it may stop at any point
 - The produced matching (`out`) is indeed the result of the offers in the trace

-As with part 1, do nothing if it is valid.
+As with part A, do nothing if it is valid.
 Throw an `AssertionError` if it is invalid (use `assert(...)`).
 You may assume the output is of the right type, `Run`, but nothing else.

-Additionally, you should update [`oracle.test.ts`](./src/oracle.test.ts) to skip the tests from part 1 and not skip the part 2 tests.
+Additionally, you should update [`oracle.test.ts`](./src/oracle.test.ts) to skip the tests from part A and not skip the part B tests.

 ```ts
 // Before